1. Map the customer acquisition process.

 Playbooks are powerful.
 If you don’t have a defined and documented playbook, you’re competing at a disadvantage and predictability and scale are highly unlikely.
 However, if your sales reps have to think about or refer to the playbook, your playbook isn’t going to work.

-The Aberdeen Groups’ research (cited above) highlighted the drag manual processes are placing on sales and revenue velocity.
+Manual processes can drag on sales and revenue velocity.
 Reps shouldn’t have to think about the playbook.
 The playbook should be integrated and automated within the existing systems.

 Maximize Your Sales Productivity

 Sales reps are the quarterback of the customer acquisition process.

 The key to maximizing the productivity (and economic impact) of this crucial role is to create, execute, and optimize the processes that enable them to dedicate their energy and focus on the high-value actions that cause sales.